-First up we’ve got Pinboard by the team of WordPress experts at Themify.
+Next we’ve got Pinboard by the team of WordPress experts at Themify.
 It’s fairly obvious that Pinterest was the inspiration for this theme, and users looking for masonry, grid-based layout and infinte scrolling will find what they’re looking for here.

 The Pinboard theme is fully responsive, providing a consistent user experience across a range of mobile and desktop devices, and all WordPress post formats are well supported.
 Each post displays the top five comments and the post author.